-Marc-André is on the board of directors of the Orchestre Symphonique de Montréal.
+Marc-André co-chairs the Committee for the Prevention of Harassment in the Workplace in our Montréal office and is on the board of directors of the Orchestre symphonique de Montréal.

-Acting for Finmeccanica S.p.A. in its lawsuit against Bombardier Inc. in which it seeks the judicial termination of the manufacturing contract for the CSeries horizontal and vertical tail stabilizers, as well as damages totalling $121 million.
+Acting for Leonardo S.p.a. in its lawsuit against Bombardier Inc. in which it seeks the judicial termination of the manufacturing contract for the CSeries horizontal and vertical tail stabilizers, as well as damages totalling $320 million.

 MSG Lac Mirabel s.e.c., Morgan Stanley Real Estate Fund (MSREF) IV Mirabel Trust and others

 Acted for MSG Lac Mirabel s.e.c., Morgan Stanley Real Estate Fund (MSREF) IV Mirabel Trust and others in defence of a $55-million lawsuit with respect to an alleged agreement for the purchase and sale of a 7.2-million square foot site in Mirabel, Québec, on which a large shopping centre and residential project are now underway.

 Acted for Agence métropolitaine de transport (AMT) (now known as Réseau de transport métropolitain [RTM]) in defence to a multi-million dollar class action instituted on behalf of train users as a result of alleged delays in the train service on two of AMT's train lines.

 Acted for Carbonleo Real Estate Inc. and related entities in a litigation related to the termination of a forward sale agreement and the alleged refusal of the purchasers to proceed with the intermediate closing of the Cité Dix30 development, adjacent to Quartier Dix30, a mega retail centre located in Brossard on Montréal's South Shore.